Top Ten Hedy Lamarr Films

 1. "Samson and Delilah" (1949)

-The single most successful film of Hedy’s career, Samson and Delilah is also the movie that she continues to be best remembered for.
+The single most successful film of Hedy’s career, Samson and Delilah continues to be the movie she is best remembered for.
 Directed by the legendary Cecil B. DeMille, the movie is a lavish retelling of the famous biblical story with Hedy and Victor Mature in the title roles of Delilah and Samson.
 The film is also partially based on the historical fiction novel Judge and Fool by Vladimir Jabotinsky, which expanded on the story of Samson and Delilah (one of the novel’s biggest contributions to the movie is the added backstory of Delilah being the sister of Samson’s wife).
 DeMille had actually been interested in doing a filmed version of Samson and Delilah since at least 1935 (he even had historian/screenwriter Harold Lamb write a film treatment for it), but other film projects kept it on the back burner for over 10 years.
 For the role of Delilah, DeMille had envisioned an actress who would be a combination of Vivien Leigh, Jean Simmons, and Lana Turner.
 After seeing Hedy in the movie The Strange Woman, he knew she fit the bill perfectly.
-Originally, DeMille wanted Burt Lancaster or bodybuilder Steve Reeves for the part of Samson but, when they both fell through, he choose Victor Mature on the strength of his performance in the film Kiss of Death.
+Originally, DeMille wanted Burt Lancaster or bodybuilder Steve Reeves for the part of Samson but, when they both fell through, he chose Victor Mature on the strength of his performance in the film Kiss of Death.
 Unfortunately, DeMille did not end up getting along with Mature on set.
-Mature was terrified of many of the film’s special effects (sword fights, wild animals, wind machines, etc) and DeMille quickly grew frustrated with the actor’s hesitation.
+Mature was terrified of many of the film’s special effects (sword fights, wild animals, wind machines, etc.) and DeMille quickly grew frustrated with the actor’s hesitation.
 Despite the troubles behind the scenes, the film turned out beautifully in the end, winning well-deserved Oscars for both Art Direction and Costume Design.
 DeMille had even intended on filming on location in Israel but, unfortunately, the Arab-Israeli War ended up making that impossible.

 2. "H.M.
 Pulham, Esq."
 (1941)